voloviq/meta-licheepizero/README.md

 # meta-licheepizero

-# Yocto meta layer for Lichee Pi Zero and Lichee Pi Zero Dock
+# Build image for Lichee Pi Zero and Lichee Pi Zero Dock in Yocto

 ### Products: